What we know about the alleged YouTube shooter

 RELATED: Sources say YouTube shooter identified as user Nasim Aghdam

-Sources tell ABC7 news nobody in the San Bruno facility knew who Aghdam was when she waked into the campus carrying a purse.
+Sources tell ABC7 news nobody in the San Bruno facility knew who Aghdam was when she walked into the campus carrying a purse.

 Witnesses say she fired 30 to 40 shots before turning the gun on herself.